networkservicemesh/networkservicemesh/docs/extending-nsm.md

 ## Dockerfile

-A new dockerfile is added: networkservicemesh/build/Dockerfile-cnf.dataplane
+A new dockerfile is added: networkservicemesh/build/Dockerfile.cnf-dataplane

 ## API Directory and Interface Definition

-Create a new directory for the cnf-dataplane daemonset CRD interface definition.
+Create a new directory for the cnf-dataplane daemonset API interface definition.

 The new directory is: networkservicemesh/pkg/nsm/apis/cnfdataplane